zstumgoren/executions-viz/README.md

 Above, the `d3.csv("executions_database.csv)` is followed by a `then` call, which in turn is passed a "callback" function.
 This syntax is known as a [Promise][].
 It's Javascript's way of ensuring the data has loaded before we try to do work with data.

 Notice the `data` argument is passed to this callback function.
-This let's us work with the data inside of `then`.
+This lets us work with the data inside of `then`.

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises